Nara1469/portfolio/README.md

 ## Description

 I upgraded my portfolio webpage using my React skills.
-It is a single-page application built completely from scratch and deployed to Heroku.
+It is a single-page application built completely from scratch and deployed to GitHub.
 This application uses the following packages and dependencies:
 - [create-react-app](https://create-react-app.dev)
 - [react-bootstrap](https://react-bootstrap.github.io/)
 - [Material UI library](https://mui.com/)